LukaTosic09/Forecasting-2024-Election/README.md

 # Forecasting the 2024 US General Election
-## Analyzing the Impact of Swing States on Election Outcomes Using 538’s 2024 General Election Dataset

 ## Abstract
 This paper forecasts the outcome of the 2024 U.S. general election.
 Using the